Objection Handling: 25 Common B2B Sales Objections & How to Respond

 Response script:

 "That's the most important question you could ask, and I wouldn't want you to take my word for it.
-Let me offer three things:"
+Let me offer three things.
+First, a case study from [similar company] showing [specific metric] in [timeframe].
+Second, a direct reference call with their [role].
+Third, [specific risk reduction mechanism — pilot programme, money-back guarantee, phased implementation, performance-based pricing].
+Which would be most useful?"

 Objection 23: "Your company seems too small/new to handle our needs."